Skip to Content

 We may earn a commission when you click this link, at no extra cost to you.

 With this Rust-Oleum paint, you can have a new deck in a day.
 Combine with RockSolid cleaner and primer to eliminate the need for stripping and sanding.
-Finish with the 20x Deck Resurfacer to transform heavily worn decks and patios.

-For $135, this formula is ideal for wood decks, composite decks, and broom-swept concrete patios.
 A one-coat treatment covers up to 40 square feet per gallon and cleans easily with soap and water.
+The flat, textured surface hides imperfections like nail holes and cracks.

-The flat textured surface hides imperfections like nail holes and cracks.
 There are 60 colors available for any home design style.
 You’ll enjoy other perks like UV resistance and waterproofing protection.

 Best Value: Kilz Interior/Exterior Enamel Porch & Patio Latex Floor Paint

-For less than $30, this paint scores high marks for easy application and durability.
 The acrylic paint creates a low-luster surface for the deck, porch, and patio siding.
 It works best on a pre-primed surface and dries to the touch in one hour.

-Apply paint with a quality roller, polyester brush, or an airless sprayer.
+Apply paint with a quality roller, a polyester brush, or an airless sprayer.
 One gallon covers about 300 square feet, and you’ll need a bit more for rough surfaces.
 The paint gets high marks for its non-slip finish.

 Reviewers loved the satin finish and say it holds up well to foot traffic with just one coat.
-Another good perk is the paint is self-shrinking, so it helps to hide brush strokes as it dries.
+Another good perk is that the paint is self-shrinking, so it helps to hide brush strokes as it dries.

 Best for No Primer: Ready Seal Exterior Wood Stain and Sealer